Skip to main content

 Our Prep Girls programme plays approximately 70 games per year as part of a two-league system, as well as in international showcase events.
 Most competitions are played in central locations to limit missed time in the classroom and maximize exposure.
 Our players benefit from the opportunity to play teams across North America — while also seeing some of the top postsecondary facilities in the country.

-Preparation for this level of play includes daily on-ice practices, as well as multiple off-ice sessions, which include strength training and active recovery.
-Training and competition are supported by a dedicated coaching staff with national and international experience, Ridley’s athletic therapy and school medical team, a strength and conditioning coach and other professional instructors.
+Preparation for this level of play includes daily on-ice power skating and skill development, as well as multiple off-ice sessions, which include strength training, active recovery and video performance analysis.
+Training and competition are supported by a dedicated coaching staff with national and international experience, Ridley’s athletic therapy and school medical team, a strength and conditioning coach, an on-campus nutritionist and other professional instructors.

 Away from the ice, players are educated by Ridley’s dedicated professional faculty and supported by academic advisors, tutors and residential life staff.